 - Limit cheesy dishes.
 As stated by Joan Salge Blake, RD, clinical associate professor at Boston University’s Sargent College of Health and Rehabilitation Sciences, cheese is typically the number one supply of heart-unhealthy saturated fat for Americans.

 - Get moving.
 Exercise helps increase good cholesterol (HDL), which protects the heart, in addition to helping with maintaining a proper BMI.
 Older adults should be sure to check with a doctor before starting or changing any physical exercise plan, but exercise is necessary for all ages and ability levels.

-For more resources and tips to help the older adults you love maintain heart health, contact Absolute Companion Care, a top-rated provider of home health services in Towson, MD.
+For more resources and tips to help the older adults you love maintain heart health, contact Absolute Companion Care.
 We are also happy to plan and prepare nourishing meals, provide transportation to physician appointments and exercises classes, offer friendly companionship to brighten each day and reduce stress, and so much more.